• Skip to primary navigation

 Here's What You Do

-• Slice bacon into 1" pieces; rough chop the onions, smash, peel and rough chop the garlic.
-Measure out the stock, seasoning and cane syrup.
+• Slice bacon into 1" pieces; rough chop the onions; rough chop the garlic.
+Measure the stock, cane syrup, and seasoning.
+Trim the stem from the green beans.
+Drain the tomatoes.

-• Add the onions and saute until starting to brown, about 10 minutes.
+• Increase the heat to medium-high; add the yellow onions and saute, stirring constantly until they start to brown; about 10 minutes.

-• Add the garlic and stir well until aromatic, about 2 minutes.
+• Add the garlic and half of the Herb and Spice Blend; stir well until aromatic; about 2 minutes.

-• Sauté, stirring frequently until the green beans are starting to have a slight char.
+• Sauté the green beans until they have a slight char, stirring occasionally.

-• Add the creole seasoning and salt and pepper, mix well.
+• Add the remaining creole seasoning, kosher salt, and pepper.
+Mix well.

-• Add the chicken stock and the cane syrup and stir well to combine all the ingredients.
+• Add the chicken stock and the cane syrup.
+Stir well to combine all the ingredients.

-• Bring to a boil then lower heat to a simmer and cover.
+• Bring the Dutch oven to a high simmer, then lower it to a slow simmer and cover.

-• Simmer on low, covered for 1 hour, stirring occasionally.
+• Continue to simmer on low, covered for 1 hour; stir occasionally.

-• After an hour, remove the cover, increase the heat to medium high and high simmer for 10 to 15 minutes until the sauce is slightly thickened.
+• After an hour, remove the cover and increase the heat to medium-high; simmer for 10 to 15 minutes until the sauce is slightly thickened.
+If you previously removed the fried bacon, add it back now before serving.

 Recipe Notes